safesploitOrg/devsecops-syllabus/README.md

 This is **not a lightweight overview**.

-The syllabus represents a **multi-month, disciplined progression** that includes:
+The syllabus represents a **long-term, disciplined progression** that includes:

 - Defined modules with clear responsibility domains
 - Hands-on implementation rather than passive study